ddabapps/bdiff/README.md

 The original C source was translated into Object Pascal by [Peter D Johnson](https://gravatar.com/delphidabbler).
 The programs are based on updates of the Pascal code base.

-The programs should run on Windows 7 SP1 and later.

 For more information see the see the [project web pages](http://delphidabbler.com/software/bdiff).

 ## Installation & Uninstallation